-Nicklaus Children's Hospital, formerly Miami Children's Hospital's Division of Pediatric Critical Care Medicine offers a fully accredited three-year Pediatric Critical Care Fellowship program.
+Nicklaus Children's Hospital's Division of Pediatric Critical Care Medicine offers a fully accredited three-year Pediatric Critical Care Fellowship program.
 The program is designed to provide comprehensive training with increasing responsibility, complete with the ability to manage all facets of pediatric critical care medicine.
 Fellows will acquire the skills necessary to assess, stabilize, and transport critically ill patients as well as have the clinical and technical abilities to provide comprehensive intensive care to all medical and surgical patients (including post-operative cardiac and trauma patients).

 Understanding the basic sciences, including anatomy, physiology, genetics, biochemistry, and pharmacology as applied to the practice of Pediatric Critical Care Medicine is a part of ongoing dynamic curriculum.
 Teamwork utilizing other medical/non-medical services, as well as specialty consultants, is stressed.
 All Fellows are appropriately prepared for the Sub-specialty Board Examination and are capable of undertaking academic/clinical positions as Pediatric Intensivists.